BenGeorgie55/BLE-Scanner/README.md

 I used the following databases and reference sources during development and research:

-- Nordic Semiconductor
+- Nordic Semiconductor BLE Database
-- Bluetooth SIG
+- Bluetooth SIG BLE database
-- IEEE
+- IEEE data
-- Spectacle
+- Spectacle Database
-- BLE-Payloads
+- BLE-Payloads lists
-- Fingerbank
+- Fingerbank data
-- Sparrow
+- Sparrow data

 **This project is likely to go mostly unsupported in the future, please read carefully.**